rndy28/rndyrmdhn/README.md

-My personal portfolio website, Built with NextJS and Styled Components
+My personal portfolio website, Built with Astro, Scss, and a little bit of React